geodynamics/aspect/cookbooks/latent-heat/doc/latent-heat.md

 values.
 You can visualize the output in different ways, one of it being ParaView and shown in Fig. [2] on the right side (an alternative is to use Visit as described in Section [\[sec:viz\]][4]).
-In ParaView, you can plot the temperature profile using the filter &ldquo;Plot Over Line&rdquo;
-(Point1: 500000,0,0; Point2: 500000,1000000,0, then go to the
-&ldquo;Display&rdquo; tab and select &ldquo;T&rdquo; as only variable in the &ldquo;Line series&rdquo; section) or &ldquo;Calculator&rdquo; (as seen in Fig. [2]).
+In ParaView, you can plot the temperature profile using the filter "Plot Over Line" (Point1: 500000,0,0; Point2: 500000,1000000,0, then go to the "Display" tab and select "T" as only variable in the "Line series" section) or "Calculator" (as seen in Fig. [2]).
 In Fig. [4] (left) we can see that with increasing resolution, the value for the bottom temperature converges to a value of
 $T_2 = 1105.27 \, \si{K}$.